 magic ring start: no chain stitches, no center hole

 working in spirals

 crocheting a flat circle in single crochet: note the start “magic circle”

 changing colors https://www.youtube.com/watch?v=U8cLufFeenU

-I tend to swatch in easy to see colors, “friendly” yarn, and use tools that allow moving in and out of stitches easily until I have techniques sorted out.
-When knitting circles in the round, things get a bit more complex, particularly if one begins to introduce items such as round yokes with patterns into garments where gauge matters significantly.
+I tend to swatch in easy-to-see colors, and “friendly” yarn, and use tools that allow moving in and out of stitches easily until I have techniques sorted out.
+When knitting circles in the round, things get a bit more complex, particularly if one begins introducing items such as round yokes with patterns into garments where gauge matters significantly.

 Some of the same principles may be used in hand knitting.
 For the magic loop start with circular needles: KnitFreedom and on DPs Webs yarn